 substitutions, playing time, etc., and we know in a competitive team

 sport like football not everyone is going to be happy all of the time.

 We simply ask you to be positive and think of the team as a whole.

-5. Playing time is determined by the performance of
+5. Playing time is determined by the

 the athlete at practice and is left to the discretion of their Coach.